tom-sherman/coffeebird/README.md

 ### `parse(input)`

-Take an `input` CoffeeBird string and outputs an AST.
+Take an `input` Coffeebird string and outputs an AST.

 ## Development